Strategy and Product and the Rotational Development Program

-Over the course of the year, we’ll get a better understanding of each person’s skills and work styles, allowing us to place them in a group that best unlocks their potential in the years to come.
+Over the course of the year, we’ll get a better understanding of each person’s skills and work styles, allowing them to join a group that best unlocks their potential in the years to come.

 SPs are expected to remain flexible and focus on improving existing business lines or helping shape new ones at varying levels of complexity and scope.
 This work generally will involve a combination of “Strategy” and “Product” contributions.
 We’ve loosely defined strategy-related work as involving deeply tactical team coverage and process analysis, while product-related work encompasses prioritization, project scoping, and in-depth coordination of stakeholders.